chriniko13/m111_keyValue_store/README.md

 ### Description

-The kv consists from the following modules:
+The `kv-infra` consists from the following modules:
 * [data-injector](data-injector/README.md) which is responsible for producing the data which will be inserted to the `kv-server`.